jsR1der/magnise-finchart/README.md

 to run demo:
-- in root folder run npm run start
+- run npm install in root and /server folders
-- go to server folder and run same command
+- run npm run start in both same folders